parmes/parmes/vbox/index.rst

     make

   This will update the entire source code tree and recompile all software. **Note, that all local changes inside of $HOME/parmes will be lost.**
-  Serial, shared memory parallel, and MPI parallel versions of `parmes.org <../>`_ software are all compiled by default.
+  Serial, shared memory parallel, and MPI parallel versions of the software are all compiled by default.